Theology of religions: Criticism

-Another common evangelical criticism of pluralism is that the religions of the world are fundamentally and irreconcilably different, and that to value them equally requires a devaluation of propositional truth claims.
-It is for this reason that pluralism is often treated as a form of self-defeating relativism, though pluralists generally do not accept this label.
+Another common evangelical criticism of pluralism is that the world's religions are fundamentally and irreconcilably different and that valuing them equally requires a devaluation of propositional truth claims.
+For this reason, pluralism is often treated as a form of self-defeating relativism, though pluralists generally do not accept this label.
 According to John Hick, "Religious pluralism is emphatically not a form of relativism."
 Hick considers himself a critical realist.

 Inclusivism

-Inclusivism is the belief that God is present in non-Christian religions to save adherents through Christ.
-The inclusivist view has given rise to the concept of the "anonymous Christian", an adherent of a non-Christian religion whom the Christian God nevertheless saves through Christ.
-This position was popularized by the Roman Catholic theologian, Karl Rahner (b.
-1904-d.1984).
+Inclusivism is the belief that God is present in non-Christian religions, saving (i.e., bestowing eternal life) non-Christian adherents through Jesus (without them being Christians).
+The inclusivist view has given rise to the concept of the "anonymous Christian," an adherent of a non-Christian religion whom the Christian God nevertheless saves through Jesus.
+This position was popularized by the Roman Catholic theologian, Karl Rahner (1904–1984).

-Christian inclusivism is based on two axioms: the first is that salvation is through Christ alone, the second is that God wills the whole world to be saved.
-Consequently, argue inclusivists, God saves people through Christ alone; however, he makes this possible through ways that extend to all humanity.
+Christian inclusivism is based on two axioms: the first is that salvation is through Jesus alone, and the second is that God wills the whole world to be saved.
+Consequently, argue inclusivists, God saves people through Jesus alone; however, he makes this possible through ways that extend to all humanity.

-To Rahner, a non-Christian religion is a lawful religion for until its followers have a Christian witness it is a means by which non-Christians gain a right relationship with God.
-Also, the religion is included in God’s plan of salvation which God has ordained for the communication of His grace.

-Inclusivism has a great appeal to people because of its sympathetic approach to religion.
+To Rahner, a non-Christian religion is a lawful religion, for until its followers have received a Christian witness, it is a means by which non-Christians gain a right relationship with God.
+Also, religion is included in God’s plan of salvation, which God has ordained to communicate his grace.
+Inclusivism greatly appeals to people because of its sympathetic approach to religion.

 Exclusivism

 Exclusivism is the theological position that holds that there is no salvation in non-Christian religions.
 Notable among the exclusivists of the twentieth century are Samuel Zwemer, Hendrik Kraemer, and Lesslie Newbigin.

 Citing the Aristotelian concept of truth as one and not many, exclusivists regard all religious claims other than Christianity as false and invalid.
-Exclusivists hold that salvation is through Christ alone, and that non-Christians cannot be saved because they neither recognize Christ's uniqueness nor lordship.
+Exclusivists hold that salvation is through Jesus alone and that non-Christians cannot be saved because they neither recognize Jesus's uniqueness nor lordship.

 Extremist exclusivism perceives all non-Christian religions as demonic and enemies of Christian truth.
 Moderate exclusivism sees some non-Christian religions as containing elements whereby a dialogue with them can be initiated.